tannyo/Hour-Shower/README.md

 Turn off the 12v DC source.

 You can dump the half gallon of water into your gray tank or save the recycled shower water to wash your solar cells.
+I would not reuse the recirculated water past a single shower.
+Even with the filter eventually the stuff that is left will overwhelm the water and it will not be clean.
+This has happened with people who reuse the shower water that has been recirculated over and over again.
+Eventually you'll have to throw out the recirculated water.

 ## Diagram